Membership of the NT Environment Protection Authority

 He has represented the Territory on various national environmental groups such as the National Standing Committee for Water, Land and Biodiversity, Natural Resource Management Ministerial Council, and the Standing Committee to the Australian and New Zealand Environment Council.

-During his career, Dr Freeland has published over fifty scientific papers and consultancy work in the fields of conservation management, environmental impacts, waste management, ecologically sustainable development and tourism development.
+During his career, Dr Freeland has published scientific papers and consultancy work in the fields of conservation management, environmental impacts, waste management, ecologically sustainable development and tourism development.
 Dr Freeland brings a breadth of experience to the position of Chair of the Northern Territory Environment Protection Authority.

 Professor David John Williams